quiltdata/quilt/docs/Troubleshooting.md

     1. Delete session storage
     1. Delete local storage
     1. Delete cookies
-1. Your Quilt Role has somehow been corrupted, in which case you will need a Quilt Admin user to reset your Quilt User Role to a default (and valid) Role.
+1. Your Quilt Role has been corrupted.
+You will need a Quilt Admin user to reset your Quilt User Role to a default (**valid**) Role.

-If you accidentally broke the Role for your only Quilt Admin user, then you (or your AWS Cloud Administrator) need to:
+If you accidentally broke the Role for your _only_ Quilt Admin user, then you (or your AWS Cloud Administrator) need to:

 1. Log in to your AWS account Console.